 It is customary for guests at Hindu funeral services to wear all white according to Hindu funeral rituals.
 This is because the color represents the purity of the soul of the departed and their reincarnation.
-It is seen as the most respectful attire to wear casual, loose-fitting clothes which convey humility.
+It is seen as the most respectful attire to wear casual, loose-fitting clothes which convey humility in Hindu funeral rituals.
 Men and women are required to wear long sleeves and full trousers without any bold jewelry or excessive makeup.
 Generally, Hindu priests/Indian priests or Hindu priests Uk wear white color clothes.

 Inviting everyone on the Hindu funeral rites 13 days for a meal comprising sweets: –

-Due to the funeral rituals performed on the Hindu funeral rites 13 days, the body penetrates the atmospheric range of the earth and attains further momentum.
-In Hindu funeral rites 13 days Attaining momentum means cutting off all ties with his family members by the Body and developing a relationship with God.
+Due to the Hindu funeral rituals guides in the UK, performing the Hindu funeral rites for 13 days, the body penetrates the atmospheric range of the earth and attains further momentum.
+In Hindu funeral rites, 13 days Attaining momentum means cutting off all ties with his family members by the Body and developing a relationship with God.
 At a Hindu funeral To greet this blissful process of doing away with the attachment to the gross body and developing attraction towards God, a Hindu priest/Hindu priest near me/Hindu priest Uk and everyone is invited for a meal comprising sweets as a symbolic gesture.

-The preta-karma is an important Hindu death ritual that takes place during the period of mourning.
+The preta-karma is important and takes place during the period of mourning.
 It serves to help the deceased person’s soul move from spirit form to its new body in the cycle of reincarnation.
 Preta-karma is a ceremony that often happens during the Hindu funeral rites 13 days of mourning.
-The family performs rituals to release the soul to support reincarnation.
+The family performs Hindu funeral rituals to release the soul to support reincarnation.